projectkenneth/rotoscodejs-recorder/README.md

 # RotoscodeJS Recorder (VSCode Extension)

-Capture code changes and share them using a playable widget
+Capture code changes and share them using a player widget

 ## Features
 * Record your code changes as you type